mgoddard/hot-fuzz/README.md

 is available in the `v22.1.0-beta.1` version I am using here -- this release should be generally available by mid-May 2022.

+## The experiment

+### Desired state

+We do INSERT, UPDATE, DELETE on data about sports teams and would like to retrieve this data based on queries where we may misspell names.
+I confess to having misread the tweet, interpreting it as pertaining to _sports team names_ as opposed to _sport events names_, so what I show here uses team name data, but I think it's easy to apply to event names as well, so long as you have access to that data.

+### How / what

+If we envision the requirement arises out of an application's need to perform this type of matching, we can build a simple REST app which will:

+1. Provide a webhook endpoint that CockroachDB changefeeds will send events to
+1. Provide a REST endpoint for _search_, returning a ranked list of the top-N closest team name matches

+## The more general pattern

 ## Acknowledgements

-The author wishes to thank the following for providing valuable input which made this blog post possible:
+The author wishes to thank the following individuals for providing valuable input which made this blog post possible:

 * Dan Kelly, for mentioning the tweet which inspired the activity focused on n-grams